GoldenMaximo/Maxs-Gun-Shop/README.md

 # NodeJS - The Complete Guide (incl.
 Deno, REST APIs, GraphQL)
-> Node.js Learning Project

-Intended to upgrade my back-end skills.
+> Node.js Learning Project intended to upgrade my back-end skills.

-## Usage example
+## What is it?

 This is an e-commerce / online shop.
 Functionalities are currently under construction.
 An usage guide is soon to follow.